New Ross: History

 The town grew around the bridge built by William Marshal, son-in-law of Richard de Clare, 2nd Earl of Pembroke (Strongbow), and a leader of the Norman invasion of Ireland.
-The town of New Ross (the town of the new bridge) was granted a Royal Charter in 1207.
-The port gained concessions from King John in 1215 and again in 1227 but these were later revoked by Henry III and Edward I to protect the port of Waterford.
-New Ross was still Ireland's busiest port in the 13th century.
-These restrictions were lifted in the 14th century by Edward II and Edward III.
+The town of New Ross (the town of the new bridge) was granted a Royal Charter in around 1279.
 In the late 13th century the town was placed for a time under a papal interdict, following a riot in which several monks of the Order of Crutched Friars were killed.

-St Mary's Abbey (Church of Ireland) was built in 1811.
+St Mary's Abbey (Church of Ireland) was built in 1210.
 There are two Roman Catholic churches, the parish church of SS.
 Michael and Mary completed in 1902, and the Augustinian church opened in 1835.

 The town was fought over in the Irish Confederate Wars of the 1640s.
 In 1643, the town resisted the siege by James Butler, 1st Duke of Ormonde, who fought a battle near the town with an Irish army under Thomas Preston, 1st Viscount Tara but later re-conquered by Oliver Cromwell in 1649 who discharged three cannon shots at the Aldgate.
+New Ross Town Hall was completed in around 1750.

-The town is at an important crossing point, sited on the River Barrow between the river estuary to the south and the point where the River Nore joins the Barrow to the north.
-It was the location of one of the bloodiest battles of the 1798 rebellion.
+The town was the location of one of the bloodiest battles of the 1798 rebellion.

 Education

-There are four primary schools in New Ross, two for boys, one for girls and one co-education school.
-The two boys' schools are Michael Street National School which caters for children from Junior Infants up until 1st Class.
-They then move up to the Senior school, New Ross CBS, which children attend from 2nd class onwards.
-The girls' primary school, St Joseph's, caters for students from Junior Infants to 6th Class.
-There is a mixed school in New Ross, St Canice's, which is situated across the bridge in Rosbercon.
-There are five secondary schools in New Ross, one is all-boys, two are all-girls, and two are mixed.

-St Augustine's and Good Counsel College, New Ross, is an all-boys school that caters for over 750 students making it by far the largest school in New Ross.
-St Mary's and Our Lady of Lourdes are the two all-girl secondary schools.
-The two mixed schools are Kennedy College and CBS Secondary.
+St Augustine's and Good Counsel College, New Ross, is an all-boys school that caters for over 750 students, making it by far the largest school in New Ross.